 At this point investors are ready to start purchasing ether.
 The ether can later be withdrawn into a bank account or a digital wallet.
 If an investor is using an exchange that only deals in cryptocurrency and wants to cash out, then they will first need to transfer the currency to a platform that uses a cash, or fiat, exchange.

 Investors who are interested in delving into the world of cryptocurrencies may want to consider their comfort with fluctuations in price.

-Cryptocurrency markets tend to be volatile in general, so investors may want to consider a diversified portfolio and sound financial foundation before investing in cryptocurrency.
+Cryptocurrency markets tend to be volatile in general, so investors may want to consider a diversified portfolio and sound financial foundation before they buy and sell cryptocurrency.

 Diversified portfolios contain multiple asset classes, such as stocks, bonds, and currencies.
 More diversity can be added within those classes by including assets that vary by factors such as geography, size, and sector.

 If one area of the market experiences volatility under certain market conditions, another area may not react in the same way, experiencing little or no volatility.
 For example, if U.S. stocks fall, European stocks may not react the same exact way.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.